vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-CertificateHealth.md

 ## Description

-The `Publish-CertificateHealth` cmdlet formats the Certificate Health data from the SoS JSON output and publishes it as either a standard PowerShell object or an HTML object.
+The `Publish-CertificateHealth` cmdlet formats the certificate health data from the SoS JSON output and publishes it as either a standard PowerShell object or an HTML object.

 ## Examples